AndradeF87/aura-villas-bali/docs/strategy/executive_strategy_summary.md

 ### Long-term Vision (18+ Months)
 1. Establish AURA as the recognized premium leader
-2. Expand beyond Bali to other Indonesian luxury markets
+2. Expand beyond Bali to other Indonesian boutique markets
 3. Develop platform technology for potential licensing
 4. Create ecosystem of complementary services
 5. Build sustainable competitive advantages and market barriers

 ## Conclusion

-AURA's adaptive strategy positions the company to capture significant market share in Bali's growing luxury villa management market.
+AURA's adaptive strategy positions the company to capture significant market share in Bali's growing boutique villa management market.
 Through intelligent technology integration, superior service delivery, and adaptive market responsiveness, AURA can establish itself as the premium choice for discerning villa owners.

 The strategy provides clear differentiation from existing competitors while building sustainable competitive advantages.
 With disciplined execution and continuous adaptation, AURA is positioned to achieve market leadership and exceptional financial returns.